2025 Cleveland Browns season: Week 10: at New York Jets

 After the Browns scored a touchdown, Jets' running back Kene Nwangwu returned a kickoff 99 yards for a score.
 On the very next drive following a Browns punt, Jets' wide receiver Isaiah Williams returned a punt 74 yards for a touchdown.
 Although the Browns attempted a comeback, a holding penalty and a neutral-zone infraction helped the Jets hold on for the win.

+With the loss, the Browns fell to 2–7.